HoarderFS/picowaveshare/docs/PROTOCOL.md

 - UID remains constant for the lifetime of the chip
 - Can be used for device identification and tracking

-### 11. NAME - Set Relay Name
+### 11. NAME - Set or Clear Relay Name
-Sets a persistent human-readable name for a relay.
+Sets a persistent human-readable name for a relay, or clears it.
 Names are stored in flash memory and persist across power cycles.

 **Command:**
 ```
-NAME <relay_number> <name>\n
+NAME <relay_number> [<name>]\n
 ```

 **Parameters:**
 - `relay_number`: Integer 1-8 (relay to name)
-- `name`: String name (1-32 characters, no spaces in command)
+- `name`: String name (1-32 characters, no spaces in command) - Optional

 **Response:**
 - Success: `OK\n`